Azure/Solution-Architecture-Questions/docs/technology/compute/kubernetes.md

 * Does the application already run in a containerized environment?
 * Is this a new K8S cluster or a migration from an existing K8S cluster?
-* Do you plan to use AKS or AKS-engine?
+* Do you plan to use AKS or CAPI/CAPZ?
 * What are the ingress network requirements?
 * What are the egress network requirements?
 * Does the application persist state inside the container?
 If so, how?